sokolov-teach/OBS-viewer-subscriber-counter/README.md

 ## Acknowledgements
 - Thanks to [WebbyFan](https://www.youtube.com/watch?v=N18czV5tj5o) and [CaptZorro](https://www.youtube.com/watch?v=dJwrFcBKvJw) for their tutorials on API key setup.
+- A big thanks to [hmeneses](https://obsproject.com/forum/members/hmeneses.227186/) and his [Youtube chat and channel updater](https://obsproject.com/forum/resources/youtube-chat-and-channel-updater.894/) for the idea of using `urllib.request` instead of `requests`

 ## Contact
 For support or inquiries, please open an issue on GitHub or contact me at sokolov.teach@gmail.com